achmadfaizalawi/flutter_travel_ui/README.md

 # Flutter Travel UI

-Travel applications are applications that users use to prepare their travel activities, such as viewing recommendations for travel locations and purchasing tickets.
 This travel application was created to study the process of slicing UI from images into applications developed with Flutter.
 There is a reference design that I use for the slicing process.

-## Key feature

-1. View a list of popular places to travel.
-2. View the travel location description and gallery.

 ## Installation